Nicole Parker: Theatre

 In 2004, Parker was nominated for a Jeff Award for her performance in The People vs. Friar Laurence, The Man Who Killed Romeo and Juliet.

 From July 2006 to January 2007, Parker performed in the comedy musical Martin Short: Fame Becomes Me.

 In 2009, Parker replaced Marcie Dodd in the role of Elphaba in the Broadway production of the musical Wicked, from January 16.
 She starred opposite Alli Mauzey as Glinda.
-She exited on July 19 at the end of her six-month contract, and was replaced by Dee Roscioli.

 Parker starred in the new musical The People in the Picture, which began performances at Studio 54 on April 1, 2011 and officially opened on April 28, 2011.

 Parker again starred as Elphaba in Wicked on the show's first North American tour.
 She reunited with Mauzey beginning performances in Denver, Colorado May 18, 2012.
 She replaced Mamie Parris.
 She later left the production on September 24, 2012.
+In 2024, Parker played Ursula in The Muny production of The Little Mermaid, as well as Marie Dindon in the Pasadena Playhouse production of La Cage aux Folles.